tungbq/AWSHub/README.md

 - Feel free to open a new issue if you want to request more content about AWS service learning resource

 ## AWS Services Learning Resources 📘
-This section will help you find links to detailed documentation and introduction videos for some popular AWS services
 ### Overview
 - **Total services supported:** 31
 - **AWS Docs:** The official AWS document for each service